Since we relocated to our house in France by the beach, I have been eager to change the decoration to fit our new life

 However, now that we have received our belongings from London, I feel it’s time to give our home a little makeover and a more beachy look.

 This is why I was really smitten by the natural touches highlighted in the rendering of this Mykonos residence designed by Block 722, an Architectural practice with offices in Greece and Denmark.

-Using a neutral palette, earthy materials, and natural soft furnishings, this residence is an invitation to wander around in one of these lovely dresses, sandals, or any of these fab bikinis before jumping into the pool.
+Using a neutral palette, earthy materials, and natural soft furnishings, this residence is an invitation to wander around in one of these lovely dresses.

 Having used a natural lime-based paint by Kalklitir on one of the walls in our lounge to create textures (and loving the results!), I’m keen to try out different, lighter hues in other rooms to add depth and textures like these whitewashed walls.